Knotx/knotx/CONTRIBUTING.md

 ## Upgrade Notes
-When changing or fixing anything related with changes in Knot.x configuration (e.g. its structure, new property etc.) or snippet structure (e.g. change convention of naming services) remember to update include short description in your PR.
+When changing or fixing anything related with changes in Knot.x configuration (e.g. its structure, new property etc.) or snippet structure (e.g. change convention of naming services) remember to include short description in your PR under `Upgrade Notes`.

 ## Tests naming convention
 Tests written in Knot.x should use Junit 5 `@DisplayName` annotation with proper description.